 Taking a break from your studies

-We understand that you may encounter exceptional circumstances resulting in you needing to take a break from your studies; if you do then please read the following guidance carefully to ensure that you fully understand the consequences of taking a break from your studies.
+We understand that you may encounter exceptional circumstances which require you to take a break from your studies; if you do, then please read the following guidance carefully to ensure that you fully understand the consequences of taking a break.

 Taking a break (after completion of an academic year / prior to enrolment)

-If you wish to take a break in your studies after the completion of an academic year and before formally re-enrolling for the forthcoming academic year, you need simply advise the University of the period requested by completing the form below.
+If you wish to take a break in your studies after the completion of an academic year and before formally re-enrolling for the forthcoming academic year, you simply need to advise the University of the period requested by completing the form below.

-- Students principally studying on a year-long structure can take a break for a year but not a semester.
+- If you are principally studying on a year-long structure you can take a break for a year but not a semester.

-- Those principally studying on a semester-based structure may take a break for a semester or a year (assuming that there are no academic impediments to this, such as the course/modules not running on their return).
+- If you are principally studying on a semester-based structure you can take a break for a semester or a year (assuming that there are no academic impediments to this, such as the course/modules not running on your return).

 Please submit the completed form to your Student Hub.

 Submission deadlines: your form must be submitted before the first day of teaching; please do not (re)enrol.

 Taking a break (partway through an academic year /once enrolled)

-If you are considering taking a break from your studies whilst enrolled you should think carefully about whether this is the correct option for you, as any break in studies will count as a year of student funding, a fee will be due and any entitlement to benefits may be stopped for this period.
+If you are considering taking a break from your studies whilst enrolled, you should think carefully about whether this is the correct option for you as any break in studies will count as a year of student funding, a fee may be due and any entitlement to benefits may be stopped for this period.
 Additionally, during an approved break you are not eligible to sit examinations, submit coursework or undertake any other form of assessment.

-International students studying at the University on the basis of holding a Tier 4 student visa should note that the University is legally required to report any break in studies to the UKVI who will cancel your visa.
+If you are an international student studying at the University on a Tier 4 student visa, please be aware that the University is legally required to report any break in studies to the UKVI who will cancel your visa.
 You will need to apply for a new visa before you can return to the UK.
-International students must seek immigration advice from the International Student Advice Team before making their decision.
+International students must seek immigration advice from the International Student Advice Team before making a decision.